forta-network/docs/docs/scanner-pools.md

 ![Add Stake](AddStakeToPool.png)

-- In order to stake, there are two transactions that must be excecuted:
+- In order to stake, there are two transactions that must be executed:
     - Approve the amount of FORT to stake
     - Stake the approved FORT